EricMFink/PRcasebook/Chapters/Outline.md

 Restatement

-# Part 6: Conflicts of Interest
+# Part 5: The Duty of Loyalty

 ## Chapter: Identifying and Resolving Conflicts